Cardano-Fans/crfa-offchain-data-registry/json_pull_request_template.md

-                                                           // json file name should be dApp name (in case it already exists, update existing one, if not create new one
+// json file name should be dApp name (in case it already exists, update existing one, if not create new one {
-{
-    "id": "",                                              // random 8 characters unique dApp id
-    "projectName": "",                                     // dApp name
+    "id": "xxxxxxxx",                                      // random 8 characters unique dApp id "projectName": "",                                     // dApp name
     "link": "",                                            // dApp main page link "twitter": "",                                         // dApp twitter page link